denisecase/basic-tools-for-data-analytics-fundamentals/README.md

 Web browsers

 - Google Chrome
-- Mozilla Firefox

 Editors

 - Notepad++
-- Visual Studio Code (VS Code) - FIRST TIME DO THIS THE TYPICAL WAY
+- Visual Studio Code (VS Code)

-Working with Large Compressed Files

-- 7zip

-JavaScript without a Browser

-- Node.js (includes npm, the Node package manager)

-Web Utilities

-- cURL - data transfer utility
-- Wget - file retrieval utility (request HTTP, HTTPS, and FTP from scripts
-- Postman - Web API Development Environment

 Version Control

-- Git for Windows (comes with Git Bash, a little bit of Linux on Windows :) ) - FIRST TIME DO THIS THE TYPICAL WAY
+- Git for Windows (comes with Git Bash, a little bit of Linux on Windows) :)
-- TortoiseGit (integrates with Windows File Manager) -- FIRST TIME DO THIS THE TYPICAL WAY
+- TortoiseGit (integrates with Windows File Manager)

-Utilities

-- PuTTY - terminal emulator, includes PuTTYGen for generating SSH public-private key pairs used with Git repos
+Programming Environments

+- Anaconda3 - a Python distribution for data processing

 All recommended tools are free.

 ## Install Chocolatey